This Hike, With Feeling!

 Turns out, lost not so much, dehydrated most definitely.

-The path we took turned out to be not the one I was actually interested in hiking, but exactly the one that J expected to hike.
+The path we took turned out to be not the one I was actually interested in hiking, but exactly the one that Jonathan expected to hike.
 That sentence sums up pretty much most of the activities we do, actually.
 Actually.
 Actually.
 Actually appears to be the word I'm going to overuse in this post.

 The trail dumped us in an expensive residential neighborhood with many signs telling us to walk along the side of the road, and stay on the sidewalk, and fines will happen if we walk in the middle of the street.
 Given the zero cars that passed us, I can only assume the giant asphalt walkway was reserved for said homes' owners, and not the peons who walked the public space they lived adjacent to.